Content personalization is one of the best ways to increase your ecommerce conversion rates.

 For them you can additionally collect data about the product they bought so you can send those offers for complimentary products.

 For example: if someone bought a professional camera from your site you can send him offers for lens that match this product.

-Personalize subject line – the subject line is the most important part of the email that determines if it gets opened or not.
+The subject line is the most important part of the email that determines if it gets opened or not.

 That’s why you should focus your time on writing catchy e-mail subject lines that gets your subscriber’s attention and get opened.